 This is a friendly, welcoming space where we explore different themes through meditation, talks, creativity and personal sharing.

-Our dates for 2024:
+Our dates for 2025:

-Buddhist Symbolism, Art & Clay
+December - Buddhist Symbolism, Art & Clay Workshop

-Please join us for another creative morning working with clay.
-We shall be exploring Buddhist symbolism and art and using inspiration from that on our clay wrap around pots.
-Please bring hollow cardboard or plastic tubes.
-We shall also meditate together and have a simple ritual.
+Another creative morning working with clay.
+We explored Buddhist symbolism and art, using inspiration from that on our clay wrap around pots.
+It was a morning of laughter and creativity whilst sharing our lives.

 October - Clay Workshop